Purpose

 Water infrastructure and solarization installation

-Water pumps, outlet taps, livestock troughs, and water storage tanks were installed at each site.
-After plumbing was completed, solar panels were installed to sustainably power the water pumps.
+A water pump, outlet tap, livestock troughs, and water storage tanks were installed at the site.
+After plumbing was completed, solar panels were installed to sustainably power the water pump.

 Security installation

-Security fencing was erected at the two sites to protect the equipment, primarily the water pump and solar panels.
-To further increase security, several community members moved closer to the boreholes.
+Security fencing was erected at the site to protect the equipment, primarily the water pump and solar panels.
+To further increase security, several community members moved closer to the borehole.

 Community handover

-Borehole committees were formed to ensure the sustainable use of the boreholes and water.
-The committees will also report any issues with the boreholes to the Ministry of Agriculture, Water, and Land Reform.
+A borehole committee was formed to ensure the sustainable use of the borehole and water.
+The committee will also report any issues with the borehole to the Ministry of Agriculture, Water, and Land Reform.

 project outcomes